oxullo/jlcpcb-eagle/README.md

 4. the two files will be named ```<boardname>_<side>_bom.csv``` and ```<boardname>_<side>_cpl.csv```
 5. components rotations are sketchy and must be visually checked on the online gerber viewer once uploaded the files

 The ULP can extract LCSC part ordering numbers from the packages attributes.
-The attribute must be named _LCSC_PART_ and it should contain the order code found in the parts library https://jlcpcb.com/client/index.html#/parts (eg: C25804).
+The attribute must be named _LCSC_PART_ or _LCSC_ and it should contain the order code found in the parts library https://jlcpcb.com/client/index.html#/parts (eg: C25804).

+The ULP can also manually rotate the angle in the CPL output file.
+The attribute must be named _JLC_ROTATION_.
+For example, if a part's angle in set to 90 and it's attribute _JLC_ROTATION_ is set to 180, the angle in the final CPL file will be set to 270.